 Heat oven to 375.
 Mix well shortening (or shortening and butter), sugar, egg, and flavorings.
 Mix flour, salt add to shortening, sugar and egg mixture until dough forms a ball.
 Divide dough in half, Blend red food coloring into one half, roll 1 tablespoon of each color dough on lightly floured board into a strip about 4” long.
 Place stripes side by side, press lightly together and twist like a rope.
-Put on ungreased baking sheet.
+Put on an ungreased baking sheet.
 Curve top down for handle of cane.
 Bake 9 minutes, or until lightly browned.

-While still warm, roll in powdered sugar to evenly coat cookies or sprinkle with mixture of 1/2 cup crushed peppermint stick candy and 1⁄2 cup powdered sugar.
+While still warm, roll in powdered sugar to evenly coat cookies or sprinkle with a mixture of 1/2 cup crushed peppermint stick candy and 1⁄2 cup powdered sugar.
 Make complete cookies one at a time.
 If all the dough of one color is rolled out first, they dry out

 Bake for 9 minutes.
 Makes about 4 dozen

 Cherry Pie Bar

 1 cup of butter softened